-We now offer video appointments on Microsoft Teams.
-This is an option that we may offer at your assessment.
-We have set out a list of FAQs to help with any queries you may have.
+We offer video appointments via Microsoft Teams.
+We have set out a list of FAQs below to help with any queries you may have.

 We have chosen Microsoft Teams for its high level of data security (data is encrypted in transit and at rest) and it is available to all University of Edinburgh students and staff.